gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Please—"

-"I heard, but eww, no."
+"I heard, but ew, no."
 Gumption shook his head.
 "Why can't you do it?"